Being on the other side of the Exodus sucks, don’t it?

 We know you like to fight, Church.
 That’s obvious.

 When you want to, you can go to war with the best of them.
 The problem is, your battles are too darn small.
-Fast food protests, hobby store outrage, and duck-calling Reality TV show campaigns may manufacture some urgency and Twitter activity on the inside for the already-convinced, but they’re paper tigers to people out here with bloody boots on the ground.
+Fast food protests and bathroom sign outrage may manufacture some urgency and Twitter activity on the inside for the already-convinced, but they’re paper tigers to people out here with bloody boots on the ground who really are about bringing justice and healing to the marginalized and hurting.

 5) Your love doesn’t look like love.